MikeS023/DOJServerSelection/README.md

 Left-click on a server of your choice and it will automatically open your FiveM and connect you to the DOJRP Server.

 # Disclaimer
 If you are not a DOJRP Member, you will be able to connect, however, you will not get past the loading screen.
-(This is the default structure)
+(This is the default structure) I will also continue to update this application further!

 # Further Insight
 If you require further insight before downloading, please change the Branch selector to "Files."
 (Below the "<> Code" button)